IMF predicts higher global growth but warns of risks

 However, disappointing data on U.S. nonfarm payrolls last week offered a cautionary note after a string of data - from consumer spending and trade to industrial production - had suggested the U.S. economy ended 2013 on strong footing and was positioned to strengthen further this year.

-While December's unemployment rate fell 0.3 percentage point to 6.7 percent, its lowest level since October 2008, the decline mostly reflected people leaving the labour force.
+While December's unemployment rate fell 0.3 percentage point to 6.7 percent, its lowest level since October 2008, the decline mostly reflected people leaving the labor force.

 Lagarde said central banks should be careful to withdraw monetary stimulus only once the economy is clearly on a firm footing.